Markan23/Pi-and-Zappi/README.md

 if the power is then higher still by 300W it turns on a second socket.
 I am sure this could be ported to many different plaatforms.
 It was useful to m and maybe useful to others.
 I used the sonoff smart sokets flashed with Tomatsu.
 I used the sockets to turn on 500W heaters.
+I realise there is a considerable amount of code optimisation that could be carried out but for now this is working framework and gets to heats homes for zero cost